shermand100/PiNodeXMR/README.md

 ![screenshot setup1](https://github.com/shermand100/pinode-xmr/blob/master/Screenshots-v0.6.19/setup1.png)

-*A note here that this menu whilst functional does require some cosmetic tweaking and unfortunately if you break a parameter when entering new passwords the menu cycles back to the start, not just the section that failed.
-A work in progress.*
+*A note here that this menu whilst functional does require some cosmetic tweaking*

 First of all you'll be asked to choose a new password for the device to replace the "PiNodeXMR" password you just used in this terminal.